What is Bullion?

 What are Bullion Coins?

-Some bullion coins, especially some key dates, can be very valuable to a coin collector, so on certain occasions, some bullion coins can share a market with the numismatic community.
+Some bullion coins, especially some key dates, can be very valuable to collectors of rare coins.
+Thus, in certain occasions, a gold coin, for instance, can share a market with the numismatic community.

 Silver Bullion Coins

-Here is a list of the most popular silver coins among our customers here at SD Bullion:
+Here is a list of the most popular silver coins among precious metals investors:

 - American Silver Eagle;